loomnetwork/unity-sdk/README.md

-# Loom Network SDK for Unity3d
+# Loom Network SDK for Unity

 This repo contains the SDK code and a **Unity 2017.4** project that provides examples.